 - DevOps favors agile development with microservices and containers, which help isolate and secure applications from external attacks and human errors (in most cases).
 However, since these technologies break applications down into smaller components, it becomes more challenging to compromise the workflow or application in security attacks or errors.

 DevOps brings together Development and operations.
 DevSecOps adds security teams to the cross-functional teams.
 It aims to bring operations and development together, ensuring security during all the event process stages.
 Not to be mistaken with SecDevOps, where security is embedded in the software development process.

 The practice tries to automate core security tasks.
-These security controls and processes can be incorporated early within the DevOps workflow instead of attaching it at the end.
+These security controls and processes can be incorporated early within the DevOps workflow instead of attaching them at the end.

-DevSecOps brings automation to security tasks from the very beginning of the application delivery cycle.
+DevSecOps brings automation to security tasks from the beginning of the application delivery cycle.
 Therefore, it reduces the possibilities of inappropriate administration and mistakes, resulting in downtime or attacks.
 Automation also reduces the manual configuration of security consoles.
-Get insights and best practices on how you can get started on DevSecOps, and what results to expect in the DevSecOps guide for business.
+Get insights and best practices on how to get started on DevSecOps, and what results to expect in the DevSecOps guide for business.

 Below is a picture of the different measures of DevSecOps:

 CI/CD stands for Continuous Integration / Continuous Deployment.
 DevOps security, it is often used as a synonym for automating the software development lifecycle.

 Continuous Integration (CI) automates the build and continuous code testing when a team member commits changes to version control.
 CI encourages developers to share their code and unit tests by merging their changes into a shared version control repository after every small task completion.
 Committing code triggers an automatic build system to grab the newest code from the shared repository and create, test, and validate the complete master branch (referred to as the trunk or main).